bfortunato/aj-framework/README.md

     }
 }
 ```
+If returned state is changed, this will causes an invocation of application state change event.

 > Reducers are the only things that can change store states in AJ applications.
-Please keep state immutable using `Object.assign` or underscore `_.assign` to keep your code more maintainable.
+Please keep state immutable using `Object.assign` or underscore `_.assign` to have more readable code.
-Returning a changed state from a reducer, will cause a store trigger event, that is handled from native side.

 ## Handle application state changes